 Where a property is vacant, the delinquent taxpayer may be afforded a final opportunity to make payment or establish a delinquent tax payment contract via letter from the Treasurer's Office.
-11 This letter will also offer the taxpayer the option of conveying the property directly to the Cuyahoga Land Bank or municipal land bank utilizing a deed in lieu of foreclosure.
+This letter will also offer the The taxpayer may be afforded the option of conveying the property directly to the Cuyahoga Land Bank or a municipal land bank utilizing a deed in lieu of foreclosure.
 If the taxpayer fails to complete any of these options within 30 days of the date of the letter, or misses payment on an established contract, foreclosure proceedings may begin.